Faizaan-sheikh/Retail_Sales_Analysis-SQL/README.md

 # Retail_Sales_Analysis-SQL

-This project is a comprehensive analysis of retail sales data, aimed at uncovering insights into sales patterns, customer demographics, and product performance.
-Using SQL and MySQL, the project focuses on data exploration, descriptive analysis, and data quality checks to answer key business questions.
+A SQL-based project utilizing a retail sales dataset, aimed at uncovering insights from sales transactions, customer demographics, product categories, and purchase patterns.
+This project was created in MySQL, analyzing key metrics to assist in data-driven decision-making for the retail sector.

+Dataset Source

+Dataset acquired from the YouTube channel “Zero Analyst.”

+Database and Table Structure

+Database Creation
+''' sq1
+CREATE DATABASE Retail_Sales_Analysis_Project;
+'''